Developer Guide

 - Suppose the user in currently in the meeting mode, the user input received by

-which will parse the command keyword (“view”) to return aViewCommandParser
+MeetingLogicManagerwill callMeetingBookParserwhich will parse the command keyword (“view”) to return aViewCommandParser. -

-will then parse the command argument to return aViewCommand
+ViewCommandParserwill then parse the command argument to return aViewCommand. - On execution,

 Invalid user inputs such as an invalid index will result in the appropriate error messages displayed to the user.